jdeksnys/OWASP-top-ten-selected/README.md

 # BankApp

 ## About
-Simple Django web app, showcasing 5 security flaws from the OWASP Top Ten 2021 list, and their fixes.
+Simple Django web app, showcasing 5 security flaws from the OWASP Top Ten 2021 list, and their fixes (see comments in code, `IS_SECURE` variable).
-The app imitates a simple bank with customer, login page and money transfer functionality.
+The app imitates a simple bank with customers, login page and money transfer functionality.

 ## Setup
 - To create + seed local database, in terminal run `manage.py migrate`